 Side B (Blue Catalyst) has a 4-6 hour de-mold time, allowing two-part molds to be completed in one day with no loss in mold properties.
-Mixing ratio for either one is 10 parts side A to 1 part side B by weight, or 9-to-1 by volume.
+Mixing ratio is 10 parts side A to 1 part side B by weight, or 9-to-1 by volume.
 Catalyst should be shaken prior to measuring.